FIXTradingCommunity/fix-orchestra/README.md

 ## Versions

-### Working version: Release Candidate 3
+### Current approved version: Release Candidate 3
-Planned themes:
+Release Candidate 2 was approved by the Global Technical Committee on March 8, 2018 for 90 day public review.
-* Reference data
+Themes:
-* Build process and tools
+* Semantic concepts
-* Semantic representation
+* Additional demonstration applications: documentation generator, test generator
 * Refinement of previous deliverables

-### Current approved version: Release Candidate 2
+### Release Candidate 2
 Release Candidate 2 was approved by the Global Technical Committee on May 18, 2017 for 90 day public review.
 The themes for Release Candidate 2 were:
 * Completion of a DSL grammar for conditional expressions
 * FIXatdl integration